Variable Selection Using Relative Importance Rankings: Simulations

 \subsubsection{Results for Modeling Performance}

 We present results for the low ($n=100,p=10$) and high-100 ($n=100,p=1000$) dimension settings in Figs. \ref{fig:low F1} to \ref{fig:hi10 error}.
-The following analyses focus on cases with correlation levels $\rho\in\{0.35,0.7\}$ in Examples 4 and 5, as Example 6 yields similar conclusions to Example 5.
-Full results are provided in Supplementary Material Section B.
+Each panel displays the averaged metric across 30 repetitions, with vertical bars indicating one standard error.
+The following analyses focus on cases with correlation levels $\rho\in\{0.35,0.7\}$ in beta-types 4 and 5, as beta-type 6 yields similar conclusions to beta-type 5.
+Full results are provided in Supplementary Material Section C.

-In the low dimension setting (Figs. \ref{fig:low F1} and \ref{fig:low error}) the results for Example 4 (Fig. \ref{fig:low F1}, upper panel) align with the bias–variance trade-off discussed in \cite{hastie2020best}, with the lasso and relaxed lasso excelling at low SNR and best subset and forward stepwise performing better as SNR increases.
+In the low dimension setting (Figs. \ref{fig:low F1} and \ref{fig:low error}) the results for beta-type 4 (Fig. \ref{fig:low F1}, upper panel) align with the bias–variance trade-off discussed in \cite{hastie2020best}, with the lasso and relaxed lasso excelling at low SNR and best subset and forward stepwise performing better as SNR increases.
 In this context, the LS-RI variants strike an effective balance.
 Their performance typically falls between those of the lasso and the best subset.
 Among the RI-based methods, LS-GD and LS-CRI perform almost identically.
 LS-CRI.Z consistently outperforms LS-CRI and closely matches or even exceeds the relaxed lasso at a higher SNR, especially under stronger predictor correlation.
 LS-SIS, on the contrary, is more sensitive to the correlations among the predictors, causing it to underperform.

-The advantages of RI-based selection are more pronounced in Example 5 (Fig. \ref{fig:low F1}, lower panel), which features a clustered predictor structure.
+The advantages of RI-based selection are more pronounced in beta-type 5 (Fig. \ref{fig:low F1}, lower panel), which features a clustered predictor structure.
 Here, the performance of best subset and forward stepwise selection deteriorates sharply with increasing predictor correlations.
+Specifically, at SNR 1.22, the F1-score of these methods drops from approximately 0.9 to 0.75 as correlation increases from 0.35 to 0.7.
 In contrast, the LS-RI variants achieve superior support recovery, attaining the highest F1-scores across all but the lowest SNR levels.
 Their performance advantage over the relaxed lasso widens as the correlation increases, highlighting the robustness of RI-based methods in settings with highly correlated predictors.

 Analysis of the RTE in Fig. \ref{fig:low error} reinforces these observations.
 Although the LS-RI variants achieve high F1-scores, both lasso and relaxed lasso yield lower RTE due to their variance reduction by $\ell_1$ regularization.
 However, this gap can be filled by applying the $\ell_2$ regularization to our method.
 The Ridge-CRI.Z method (dashed line) thus not only closes the RTE gap but outperforms the relaxed lasso on both F1-score and RTE.